eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 standardization bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
 In this approach, the mobile operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
-However, relying on custom URI schemes introduces variability in User experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
-To address these issues, W3C has proposed the [Digital Credentials API] to unify interaction mechanisms across platforms.
-This solution enhances usability, scalability, and security while providing a consistent and reliable User experience.
+Another approach is the use of domain-bound universal links (a.k.a. app links).
+However, relying on custom URI schemes or universal links introduces variability in User experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
-4. **Clear Origin Verification**: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
+1. **Clear Origin Verification**: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
 Including the origin information, such as the website domain or app package name, within the presentation request ensures the authenticity of the request and enhances trust for both Wallet Units and Users.

-The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows.
+The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows, by using the W3C Digital Credentials API.
+Note that requirements for Wallet Units and Relying Party Instances to use this browser API for remote presentation flows will be further discussed with Member States for ARF 2.0.

 #### 4.4.3.2 Same-device remote presentation flows and inter-app presentation flows